geo-python/site/source/lessons/L2/git-basics.rst

     $ ls

-In case you are working in the CSC notebooks environment, you should see two directories (folders) in the work-directory: exercises and notebooks.
+In case you are working in the CSC notebooks environment, you should see two directories (folders) in the work-directory: ``exercises`` and ``notebooks``.
-The notebooks folder contains all the lesson materials.
-The exercises folder is an empty folder where you can organize all the exercise materials.
+The notebooks folder contains all the lesson materials (each time you launch an instance, Git automatically pulls changes from https://github.com/geo-python/notebooks! ).

+The exercises folder is an empty folder where you can start working with the exercise materials.
 Let's *change directory* to the exercise directory using the ``cd`` command:

 .. code-block:: bash